hapax/hapax.github.io/assets/teaching.md

 The sandpile equations (\ref{ds/dt}) and (\ref{dh/dt}) are hard to solve in general, and even when you can solve them, they are too simple to capture the behaviour of real sandpiles!
-But let's try to understand the simplest case.
+But let's understand the easiest case.

    <figure>
     <div style="text-align:center"><img src ="/images/posts/sandpile5.png"